ldn-softdev/jtc/User Guide.md

 bash $
 ```
 But what if we want to walk entries rather than purging (e.g., for reason of template-interpolating the entries at the output)?
-The prior solution would require piping the output to the next `jtc` cli, however, it's possible to achieve the same using this
+The prior solution would require chaining the output to the next option set (which is quite a reasonable solution too),
-simple query:
+however, it's possible to achieve the same using this simple query:
 ```bash
 bash $ <<<$JSN jtc -w'[:]<>f[name]<>F' -tc
 { "ip": "1.1.1.100" }
 { "ip": "1.1.1.101" }
 bash $
 ```
 Without `<>F` directive at the end, the walk would look like this:
 ```bash